CSPM and DSPM may sound very similar, but the jobs they do are distinctly different. Discover how each one works, and what you need for your business.

 If the DSPM tool identifies sensitive data stored in a spreadsheet within Google Drive for instance, with public access available for anyone on the internet, it could also warn the CISO of the data that is currently exposed, and automation rules can be put in place to revoke access for everyone except the leadership team.

-Once you have this insight, you’ll be able to set automated rules to redact data, reducing the amount of data held in your SaaS stack.
-We integrate instantly with your favourite apps to start detecting and protecting data from day one.
+Once you have this insight, you’ll be able to set automated rules to redact sensitive data being shared across these platforms, thus reducing the amount of data held in your SaaS stack.
+We integrate instantly with your SaaS apps to start detecting and protecting data from day one.